Arvesta Kelly: Professional career

 Kelly was drafted by the St. Louis Hawks in the eighth round (85th overall pick) of the 1967 NBA draft.
 He instead signed with the Pittsburgh Pipers of the newly created American Basketball Association (ABA) in July of that year.

-During the 1967-68 season he was sent to the Columbus Comets of the North American Basketball League.
-He was recalled by the Pipers in January 1968, and was part of the team which won the ABA championship that season.
+During the 1967–68 season he was sent to the Columbus Comets of the North American Basketball League.
+He was recalled by the Pipers in January 1968, where he made his professional debut.
+He was part of the team which won the ABA championship that season.

-He played two full ABA seasons for the team (which relocated to Minnesota then returned to Pittsburgh as the Condors), averaging 13.6 points over 70 games during the 1969-70 season.
+He played two full ABA seasons for the team (which relocated to Minnesota then returned to Pittsburgh as the Condors), averaging 13.6 points over 70 games during the 1969–70 season.
 However, he struggled with a leg injury and left the Condors in October 1970, contemplating retirement.

 He signed with the Carolina Cougars later that month, playing a few games for them before being released in early November to make space for Dave Newmark.

 He rejoined the Condors in February 1971 and finished the season with the team.
+Kelly also played nine games with the Sunbury Mercuries of the Eastern Basketball Association (EBA) during the 1970–71 season.
 Starting the 1971–72 ABA season with the Pittsburgh team, he was placed on waivers after a few games in November 1971.
 He was picked up by the Indiana Pacers the same month and played 4 games for the Pacers before being waived in December to make way for Mike Price.

 Kelly had four or five knee surgeries during his later ABA career and played sparingly.
 He was later involved in a dispute with the National Basketball Association (NBA), the ABA's successor following the 1976 ABA–NBA merger, regarding his playing service.
 He claimed in 2016 that he was contracted until 1972 and had five years of service in the league which would qualify him for a higher pension under the merger terms.
 The San Antonio Spurs, the former ABA club administrating player pensions, denied this based on game logs, which Kelly saw as another example of how the NBA "robbed a lot of people of their pension".

 Following his ABA career, Kelly played for the Pillsbury Kings in the National Amateur Basketball Association (NABA).
 The team, sponsored by the Pillsbury Company who paid player expenses, played in Minneapolis and won the NABA in 1974, finishing runners-up in 1973 and 1975.
 Kelly was a regular starter on the team and was described by another player as "our best player".

 In 1975, he played for the Munich Eagles of the European Professional Basketball League during the league's only season.